How and when to order laptops and tablets during coronavirus (COVID-19)

 After receiving devices and preparing them for use by children, schools can:

 - arrange for them to be collected by families from school, or

 - organise for them to be delivered to children’s homes

 All distribution and return of loan devices should be done in accordance with the social distancing guidelines relevant to your local area.

-The Computacenter Support Portal provides information on how to request admin passwords, report device faults and arrange a repair or replacement under warranty terms.
+The Support Portal provides information on how to request admin passwords for all DfE restricted devices.
+You can also report device faults and arrange a repair or replacement for laptops and tablets issued between May and August 2020 under warranty terms.